This comprehensive comparison of tri-tip vs brisket will tell you all you need to know about the differences between these two legendary cuts of beef.

 Brisket has a long history and is enjoyed around much of the world.
 It is synonymous with Jewish cuisine, and it was brought to North America by European migrants.
 Sometime around the 1950s, it began its evolution into the poster cut for Texas-style barbecue.

 Unlike many other cuts, brisket is rarely displayed under another name.
-You might find the brisket sold as two pieces, however – the flat and the point or deckle point.
+As discussed in depth in our article on the brisket flat versus the point, you might find the brisket sold as two pieces, the flat and the point, or the flat and deckle point.
 Combined, they’re sometimes called a “packer” cut.
 Interestingly, corned beef and pastrami are both made with cured brisket.

 Brisket is a tough cut, and as such, was traditionally inexpensive.
 In fact, it was often discarded.
 Eventually, people caught on that it’s tender and delicious when cooked low and slow.
 Despite its recent popularity, it’s still an economical cut.